maianhpuco/DIMVImputation/README.md

 # Conditional expectation with regularization for missing data imputation (DIMV)

-This repo contains the codebase for the following paper: "Conditional expectation with regularization for missing data imputation (DIMV) ".
-This paper is under review at the conference NeurIPS 2023.
+The code repository associated with the paper: "Conditional expectation with regularization for missing data imputation".
+This paper is under evaluation for presentation at the NeurIPS 2023 conference.

 ## Contents: